lmickes/pyWitness/docs/_sources/tutorials.rst.txt

 Click on the `repository link <https://github.com/lmickes/pyWitness/releases/tag/v1.0>`_ to download the zip file, called **tutorialData.zip**, of the data you'll need to run through the tutorials.

-Make a working directory and do the tutorials in that dictectory.
+Make a working directory and do the tutorials in that directory.

 .. image:: http://mickeslab.com/wp-content/uploads/2022/03/tutorial1getData.gif
     :alt: getting the tutorial data